kimumas/End-to-End-Machine-Learning/README.md

 ## End-to-End Machine Learning Project
 ### Welcome to Machine Learning Housing Corporation!
-In this project, I will build a model to predict the house price using [the Kaggle dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).
+In this project, I have built a model to predict the house price using [the Kaggle dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).
 This data has 79 explanatory variables describing every aspect of residential homes in Ames, Iowa.
-My model will learn from this data and be able to predict the final price of each home.
+My model learned from this data and was able to predict the final price of each home.
 ### Frame the Problem
 As a data scientist, the first thing I do is to frame the problem:
 * It is clearly a typical supervised learning task since labeled training examples are given.